LoganR333/UNH-IT718/Reliability-lab/README.md

 ### Review Questions
 - Does the order the stacks are created matter?
 - What methods can be used to provide parameters to stack?
-- What would it take to make the deplyment multi-regional?
+- What would it take to make the deployment multi-regional?
 - What happens if one of EC2 servers dies?
 - Does the deployment allow for scaling up based on demand?
 - How can you change the OS used by the web app?